There are multiple considerations when you’re looking for a telescope for a kid.

 Enter here the Emarth Travel Scope for kids.

-It’s a 70 mm refractor that is under 100 bucks, and it’s covered under a 24-month satisfaction guarantee warranty.
+It’s a 70 mm refractor and is one of our top telescopes under $100, and it’s covered under a 24-month satisfaction guarantee warranty.

 ✔️ Best Feature: Good optics